freedom14seven/men-of-war-gem-wiki/README.md

-# men-of-war-gem-wiki
+# Men of War Gem Editor Knowledge base

-My own Men of War Gem Editor Knowledge base
+Most of the info will be in the Wiki.